 A well-written birth plan can help couples stand their ground during labor when pressure from medical professionals might sway them to deviate from their intentions.
 But it should also be flexible enough to accommodate a medical emergency when time is of the essence.

 Mom’s and baby’s health are always paramount, but under normal circumstances, birth plans bridge the gap between the couple’s desires and the birth team’s usual practices.
 It’s a meeting of the minds in which the couple states their wishes.

 Where to start

 The keys to writing a great birth plan are personalization and brevity.
-Start with a welcoming sentence or two introducing yourself and
+Start with a welcoming sentence or two introducing yourself and your birth team.

 “I like to advise clients to start with a short paragraph thanking the providers in advance for helping [them] meet [their] goals for labor and birth,” says Jami Hain, CNM, MSN, owner of Nativiti Family Birth Center & Women’s Health Associates in The Woodlands, Texas.

 Include the name of your prenatal education class and your ultimate goal of ensuring the health of you and your baby.
 Next, organize your plan by categories: labor (first stage), delivery (second stage), and aftercare for mom and baby (postpartum).
 Use bullet points to concisely express your preferences.

 A recent study in the Journal of Obstetrics and Gynecology Canada determined the most salient points of a birth plan cover: “pain management, comfort measures (e.g., mobility during labor), postpartum preferences (e.g., breastfeeding), atmosphere (e.g., privacy) and birthing beliefs (e.g., cultural views).”